last edited/extended: 22 October 2024

 I remember sitting at my small writing desk, kind of peacefully, adding edits to the first draft of book 3, shaping.
 I wanted to take a new printout of the book to the hospital.
 Not just to read and edit it, but also as a kind of anchor.

-It got really late.
-But when the printout was stowed away in my suitcase, I sat down on a beanbag, candles alight, topless, and I caressed my breast, apologised for having ignored them for so long.
-I took them in my hands and kissed them goodbye.
+It got very late.
+But when the printout was stowed away in my suitcase, I sat down on a beanbag, candles alight, topless, and I caressed my breast, apologising for having ignored them for so long.

 Me back in my room after the operation.